 Using Salutation ‘Doctor or Dr.’ before their name (Lol)

-This has become a trend amongst all spell casters (read scammers) to add salutation “Dr.” before their names.
+It has become a trend among all spell casters (read scammers) to add salutation “Dr.” before their names.
 This is quite common and every dude is following the same technique.
-I just fail to understand why do you even need a Ph.D to become a spell caster or were you a surgeon or dentist by profession?
-Well, I’m not trying to generalize as there could become unemployed Ph.D holders who aren’t getting any jobs so they are satisfying their ego by scamming people and showing off the “Dr.” in their names.
-C’mon, if you really hold a doctorate degree, you can earn far better by getting a job of a professor or earn way better & live a decent, respectful life by practicing in hospitals (in case you hold M.B.B.S.) degree!
+I just fail to understand why do you even need a Ph.D. to become a spell caster or were you a surgeon or dentist by profession?
+Well, I’m not trying to generalize as there could become unemployed Ph.D. holders who aren’t getting any jobs so they are satisfying their ego by scamming people and showing off the “Dr.” in their names.
+C’mon, if you hold a doctorate, you can earn far better by getting a job of a professor or earn way better & live a decent, respectful life by practicing in hospitals (in case you hold M.B.B.S.) degree!

 Pay attention to the return policy.

 This is quite a debatable topic, I would say!
 I would estimate that about 99% or more of all “spell caster” try to lure you by offering 100% money back.
-Genuine spell casters can not offer you money back & same could be done by scammers too, but the majority of scammers would use this as a bait for luring you to pay them.
-You may get attracted to those flashy logos present on their website that reads “100% money back guarantee”.
-I’ve seen almost same logo everywhere.
-I just have a question which would be a counter question of what I’m going to justify now.
+Genuine spell casters can not offer you money back & the same could be done by scammers too, but the majority of scammers would use this as bait for luring you to pay them.
+You may get attracted to those flashy logos present on their website that reads “100% money-back guarantee”.
+I’ve seen almost the same logo everywhere.
+I just have a question which would be a counter-question of what I’m going to justify now.
 Genuine spell casters may not be able to offer you money back.
 Now, this is perfectly fine- and it makes sense too.
-Provided the products or services are authentic, spells and paranormal objects are hardly able to be “given back.”
-You can’t un-cast a spell, un-melt candle wax, and re-establish the ashes of the herbs used in a casting or get the time back that it took to cast it.
+Provided the products or services are authentic, Spells and paranormal objects are hardly able to be “given back.”
+You can’t un-cast a spell, un-melt candle wax, and re-establish the ashes of the herbs used in casting or get the time back that it took to cast it.
 And often once an enchanted item has had one owner it will not be suitable to sell to another.
 BUT this does not mean that spell caster should not be held responsible after he has failed to deliver.
-A genuine spell caster should offer some type service if you are dissatisfied.
+A genuine spell caster should offer some type of service if you are dissatisfied.
 For example, if you had a spell cast and it failed, they might be willing to re-cast or offer you an alternative service.
-Now, can a scammer clarify how can he/she un-melt the wax or re-use the products that got exhausted while casting your spell and give you a full money back?
-Since I don’t have any perfect clarification to both the views, I could not come to a conclusion.
+Now, can a scammer clarify how can he/she un-melt the wax or re-use the products that got exhausted while casting your spell and give you full money back?
+Since I don’t have any perfect clarification on both the views, I could not conclude.